-USD Tez (more commonly referred to by its symbol: USDTZ) is a USD-pegged stablecoin based on a fungible Tezos community standard — the FA token standard.
-USDtz pegs a formally-verified measure of (1:1 parity) value between itself and the United States Dollar (USD) providing a solvent, and scalable source of liquidity that is the ideal solution for low-fee Tezos-based asset trading.
+USDtez (Symbol: USDtz / USDTZ) is a USD-pegged stablecoin based on a fungible Tezos community standard — the FA token standard.
+USDtez is pegged to a formally-verifiable measure of (1:1 parity) value between itself and the United States Dollar (USD) providing a solvent, and scalable source of liquidity that is the ideal solution for low-fee Tezos-based asset trading.

 With great demand and growing volume, comes a need for great supply.
 Supply in this instance is a form of on-chain liquidity.